← Back to 史記

 便西

-Emperor Gao consulted his ministers, but they were all men from east of the mountains, and they argued that the Zhou had reigned for several hundred years while the Qin fell after just two generations, making it far better to establish the capital at the old Zhou site.
+Emperor Gao consulted his ministers, but they were all men from east of the mountains.
+They argued that the Zhou had reigned for several hundred years while the Qin fell after just two generations, making it far better to establish the capital at the old Zhou site.
 The Emperor was uncertain and could not reach a decision.
 When the Marquis of Liu clearly stated the advantages of entering the passes, that very day the imperial carriage set out westward to establish the capital in Guanzhong.

 4

-Thereupon the Sovereign said: 'The one who originally spoke of making Qin lands the capital was Lou Jing.
-"Lou" is "Liu".'
+The Emperor then said, "The one who originally spoke of establishing the capital in Qin territory was Lou Jing; Lou is Liu."
 He was granted the imperial surname Liu, appointed as a Palace Attendant, and given the title Lord of Fengchun.

 5